Bristol Myers Squibb: Is it an undervalued pharmaceutical stock?

 The Numbers

 Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
 I use levered free cash flow margin because I believe that margins offer a better understanding of the numbers.
 Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
-It is not surprising that Bristol Myers Squibb has delivered a positive free cash flow for all ten years.
-Free cash flow has reached a higher level since 2020, primarily due to their $74 billion acquisition of Celgene in 2019.
-Free cash flow has decreased since its all-time high in 2021, but it is encouraging to see that it has increased from 2022 to 2023.
-Levered free cash flow margin has consistently been high in the past six years, and hopefully it will reach the same heights as it did in 2020 and 2021.
-Free cash flow yield is currently at its highest level in the past ten years, indicating that the shares are trading at a discount.
-However, we will revisit this later in the analysis.
+It is not surprising that Bristol Myers Squibb has delivered positive free cash flow for all ten years.
+The company managed to generate its second-highest free cash flow ever in 2024, which is very encouraging.
+While the levered free cash flow margin hasn't returned to its historical peak, it reached its highest level since 2021 and marks the third-highest level ever.
+This shows improving cash efficiency, even during a period of elevated R&D investment and acquisition activity.
+Bristol Myers Squibb uses its free cash flow to fund business development - such as clinical trials, pipeline expansion, and acquisitions - while also paying down debt accumulated from prior deals.
+At the same time, it remains committed to shareholder returns.
+The company has paid dividends for 93 consecutive years, and investors can expect a consistent stream of dividends going forward as free cash flow continues to grow.
+Stable and growing free cash flow is particularly important in the pharmaceutical industry, where earnings can fluctuate due to drug patent expirations and regulatory events.
+In this context, Bristol Myers Squibb's ability to consistently generate solid free cash flow is a strong signal of underlying business health and effective capital allocation.
+The free cash flow yield is at its highest level in more than a decade, which suggests that the shares are trading at a very attractive valuation.
+However, we will revisit valuation later in the analysis.

 Debt